-Applicants to the program must submit a resume or curriculum vitae, personal statement of goals, two letters of recommendation, and undergo an admission interview.
+Applicants to the program must submit an application, official transcripts from all accredited post-secondary institutions attended, a resume or curriculum vitae, a personal statement of goals, three letters of recommendation, and participate in a group admission interview.
 In order to assess applicant dispositions, department faculty will review the required goal statement and evaluate responses in the interviews.
 The departmental admission committee reserves the option to require that applicants successfully complete prerequisite coursework prior to admission.
 Before being admitted, students must meet with an adviser to plan the sequence of courses to meet all program requirements.

 The program's plan of study requires a minimum of 48 graduate credits to be completed within five years.
-With the approval of the program adviser, a student may transfer a maximum of three graduate credits from an accredited college or university if the course is directly applicable to the student's degree requirements and is taken within the five-year time limit.
+With the approval of the program adviser, a student may transfer a maximum of three graduate credits from an accredited college or university if the course is directly applicable to the student's degree requirements and is taken within the five-year time limit for completion of the degree.
 Students complete a 600-hour internship and earn six credits of electives in an area of specialization.